 When mold is present, situations like these nearly always require a full-scale mold remediation.
 This typically involves ripping out a few square feet of floor, sheetrock, and base molding to get rid of mold.
 Average cost is around $6,000, plus the cost for a contractor to come in and repair the area afterward.

 3) Broken washing machine hose

-"We get a lot of these," Gross says.
-"When you buy a washing machine, even the fancy ones, they install them with inexpensive rubber hoses.
-Those are the ones that break, as opposed to the less-than-$30 stainless-steel-wrapped hoses you can buy at Home Depot that almost never leak."
+"We get a lot of these," Gross says, squarely placing the blame on cheap rubber washing machine hoses.
+“Those are the ones that break, as opposed to the less-than-$30 stainless-steel-wrapped hoses you can buy at Home Depot that almost never leak."

-For one room, he says, the cost is around $1,200-$5,000.
 If mold has already set in, a full-scale remediation would entail removing the flooring and base moldings, cutting the sheetrock walls up two feet around the perimeter of the room, then treating as described below.
 Price: $8,000-$12,000.

-How to tell whether you have mold in your apartment
+How to tell whether you have mold

 Water damage: You'll probably notice water damage and staining before you notice any signs of mold, because mold tends to grow faster inside the wall than on the surface.
 That’s why it’s important to address any moisture problems quickly.

 Odor: One of the first signs that mold might be present is a wet, musty smell or the smell of moldy, wet building materials.
 These indicate a moisture problem that can lead to mold; it doesn't necessarily mean you have mold.

 Spots: Black, gray, green or brown spotting.
 Only testing can prove whether or not it’s mold, but if you see spotting on a surface like sheetrock that is or was wet, it’s worth testing, Gross says.